 I am currently a member of both the Music Teachers National Association and the Texas Music Teachers Association.
 I continually educate myself through self-study and also continuing education by attending the annual conferences for both associations.

-I am a Christian and attend Stepping Stones Church, where I am the worship leader.
-You can see the band perform and hear some amazing teaching each week in person on Sunday mornings.
+I am a Christian and attend Stepping Stones Church, where you can hear some amazing teaching each week in person on Sunday mornings.

 Please consider supporting the arts by keeping them alive in our schools and in the towns we live in.
 Contact your school and town officials and also your local lawmakers to keep the arts funded and not eliminated!
 Please see the links for Arts Advocacy on the Resources page.